memgraph/docs/products/memgraph/v1.2.0/openCypher/open-cypher.md

-# openCypher manual
+## Cypher manual

-`openCypher` is the most widely adopted, fully-specified, and open query language for property graph databases.
+`Cypher` is the most widely adopted, fully-specified, and open query language for property graph databases.
 It provides an intuitive way to work with property graphs.

-## Clauses
+### Clauses

-The `openCypher` language enables users to perform standard database operations by using the following clauses:
+The `Cypher` language enables users to perform standard database operations by using the following clauses:
   * [`MATCH`](clauses/match.md), which searches for patterns;
   * [`WHERE`](clauses/where.md), for filtering the matched data;
   * [`RETURN`](clauses/return.md), for defining what will be presented to the user in the result set;